Web Design NC III with TESDA

 -

-12Designing for Accessibility3m
+12Designing for Accessibility

 This topic emphasizes creating inclusive digital experiences by applying clear visuals, accessible navigation, structured content, and thoughtful interactions that support users of all abilities and technologies.